MicrosoftDocs/query-docs/query-languages/dax/lookupvalue-function-dax.md

 CHANNEL = RELATED('Sales Order'[Channel])
 ```

-The following example is not supported in the Adventure Works DW 2020 sample model.
-Here, LOOKUPVALUE searches Average Rate for the currency used to pay for the order on the day the order was placed:
+In the following example, LOOKUPVALUE is used to search Average Rate for the currency used to pay for the order on the day the order was placed:

 ```dax
 Exchange Rate =